Wyoming

 Wyoming is renowned for its working ranch rodeos, where cowboys and cowgirls compete in events that showcase authentic ranching skills—such as wild cow milking, bronc riding, and team roping.
 Although traditional rodeo betting is still illegal, could Wyoming lead the way in establishing a legal betting market for ranch rodeo competitions?

 Such a system could boost tourism, generate revenue for smaller communities, and celebrate Wyoming’s deep-rooted cowboy culture.
 However, legal hurdles and concerns about a level playing field in skill-based events could complicate its implementation.
-Being able to find a group of people that could set lines and betting markets for these events could also be difficult, so for now, any wagers at these events will be of the friendly, under the table kind.
+Being able to find a group of people that could set lines and betting markets for these events could also be difficult, so for now, any wagers at these events will be of the friendly, under-the-table kind.

 Most recent updates from the WY sports betting scene